nextgis/docs_ngweb/source/admin_tasks.rst

 Identify popup
 ~~~~~~~~~~~~~~~

+Feature identification information can be displayed as a pop-up window or as a side panel.
+To select a display mode, move the switch marked "Use panel instead of popup identification".

-The section regulates two parameters:
+The section regulates the following parameters:

-* Size of the pop-up window when identifying objects on the Web Map;
-* The radius of the area around the object within which the identification works.
+* The radius of the area around the object within which the identification works;
+* Enabling or disabling geometry info;
+* For the pop-up window you can also set up the dimentions;

 Dimensions are in pixels.